Leveraging an Effective Working Capital Strategy to Reduce the Cash Conversion Cycle

-As the global economy continues to recover following the 2008 financial crisis, the treasurer’s strategic value to the organization is evolving toward efficiently managing working capital, to meet the growing liquidity needs of their expanding companies.
-The question “where’s my cash?” was, of course, a top priority from CFOs to treasurers during the financial crisis.
+As the global economy continues to recover following the COVID-19 pandemic, the treasurer’s strategic value to the organization is evolving toward efficiently managing working capital, to meet the growing liquidity needs of their expanding companies.
+The question “where’s my cash?” was, of course, a top priority from CFOs to treasurers during the pandemic.
 However, treasurers are now asked to not only safeguard cash, but also to become a more strategic business partner, to ensure corporate free cash flow and liquidity goals are realized.
-With many U.S. corporations today facing the common challenge of large offshore cash balances, a revived focus to strategic cash flow forecasting has accelerated in corporate finance departments throughout America, as they attempt to meet their domestic financial obligations without taking on additional third-party debt.
 As a result, working capital management has become the main focus area for CFOs to challenge their treasury, FP&A and corporate controller groups, to minimize working capital cycle and therefore improve free cash flow.

 Importance of Working Capital

 Working capital is the liquidity available to the treasurer to satisfy their company’s short-term financial obligations: current assets less current liabilities.
 Put another way, by optimizing the various working capital components, treasurers can reduce the cash conversion cycle, which is the amount of time cash is tied up in working capital.
 The cash conversion cycle is comprised of days inventory outstanding (DIO), days sales outstanding (DSO) and days payables outstanding (DPO).
-As global economic growth slowed during the great recession, many corporations experienced working capital surpluses as inventory levels declined, DSO metrics stabilized, and global cash balances increased.
-In recent years, as the global economy returns to growth, treasurers are tasked with proactively managing working capital as businesses expand into new markets and geographies, which can lengthen the cash conversion cycle by extending DSO and DIO.
+As the global economy returns to growth, treasurers are tasked with proactively managing working capital as businesses expand into new markets and geographies, which can lengthen the cash conversion cycle by extending DSO and DIO.
 As an increasingly strategic corporate finance function, treasurers have a unique opportunity to work cross-functionally to drive working capital initiatives, track their effectiveness and positive impact to free cash flow.

 Cash Conversion Cycle – Priorities and Business Implications